 Under the best of circumstances, with optimal histopathologic sampling and clinical correlation, there may be no specific etiology for many inflammatory reactions in AT.
 But even with a specific diagnosis or etiology, underlying questions remain.
 Why were the inflammatory cells accumulating in the AT?
 What were they doing there?

-In the past 20 years, research into obesity has led to a great deal of information about the function of adipocytes and AT, and to the understanding that adipocytes are central not only to energy homeostasis but also as cellular components of the innate immune system ...
+In the past 20 years, research into obesity has led to a great deal of information about the function of adipocytes and AT, and to the understanding that adipocytes are central not only to energy homeostasis but also as cellular components of the innate immune system and mediators ...